xtofl/articles/monoid.md

 Imagine this:

 * You have to take care of the groceries from now on
-* You're a man
+* You're a man <!-- .element: class="fragment shrink" -->
-  * finding your way around a store???
+  * finding your way around a store??? <!-- .element: class="fragment" -->
-  * always too much in your basket
+  * always too much in your basket <!-- .element: class="fragment" -->
-  * always important stuff missing
+  * always important stuff missing <!-- .element: class="fragment" -->

 Note: < 3 minutes